ayaka14732/ChatGPTAPIFree/README.md

 # ChatGPT API Free

-Welcome to the ChatGPT API Free project, a simple and open-source proxy API that allows you to access OpenAI's ChatGPT API without the need for an API key.
+Welcome to the ChatGPT API Free project, a simple and open-source proxy API that allows you to access OpenAI's ChatGPT API for free.

 ## Usage

-To use the ChatGPT API Free, simply send a POST request to the following endpoint:
+To use ChatGPT API Free, simply send a POST request to the following endpoint:

 ```
 https://chatgpt-api.shn.hk/v1/